“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 As Ms Junki said, one step closer to a meaningful life is controlling a short temper and not yelling at our own kids at home.

-One step closer to a meaningful life is turning our job or career into a Calling and connecting the world with what we do everyday consistently.
+One step closer to a meaningful life is turning our job or career into a calling and connecting the world with what we do everyday consistently.

 These are the secret sauces of happiness.